 The Parenting Capacity Assessments (PCA) is an integral part of good case management as it is a vital method for determining the ability of a parent to meet the emotional, physical and developmental needs of their children.
 These assessments are complex examinations of the parenting environment and the fit between parent and child.
 They are different in scope and practice from assessments done for divorce and custody matters.
 They consider the safety of the child as paramount.
-Return to parental care is not always an option.
+Return to parental care is not always an option but other options may be open that involve the parent.
 The issues include, but are not limited to, matters of physical and emotional safety, the ability to provide for a nurturing attachment; the capacity of the parent to change; the ability of the parent to meet the standard of good enough parenting as well as the ability of the parent to overcome many serious obstacles such as addictions, mental health, their own histories of trauma, poverty and serious deficits in parenting skills.
 This online course will focus upon practical processes for these assessments along with appropriate theory.

-The course will also address how and to what extent psycho-metric evaluation can be useful; how collateral data sources fit into the assessment and how to present the report and conclusions in ways that are useful to the diverse audiences of child protection workers, parents, lawyers and the courts.
+The course will also address how and to what extent psycho-metric evaluation can be useful and in what ways it may lead to affirming systemic bias; how collateral data sources fit into the assessment and how to present the report and conclusions in ways that are useful to the diverse audiences of child protection workers, parents, lawyers and the courts.
 Best practice for report writing is considered as is representing the assessment and findings in court.

 Upon completion of this course successful participants will be able to:

 - Understand the appropriate scope of the child protection assessment including the differences between these and child custody assessments in divorce/separation matters;

 - Have a working knowledge of how to apply the “Good enough parenting” standard;

 - Understand the implications of the intersections between child protection and Indigenous and Racialized populations;

 - Understand how to ensure the referral is framed appropriately;